Skip to main content

 2. The Idealist

-Anand features one of Bollywood’s most beloved doctors, Dr. Bhaskar Banerjee, played by Amitabh Bachchan.
-He is compassionate and idealistic but also spends most of his time treating a single, terminally ill patient (Rajesh Khanna’s character, Anand) with unmatched dedication.
+Anand features one of Bollywood's most beloved doctors, Dr. Bhaskar Banerjee, played by Amitabh Bachchan.
+He is compassionate and idealistic, but also spends most of his time treating a single, terminally ill patient (Rajesh Khanna's character, Anand) with unmatched dedication.
 In reality, most doctors have dozens of patients to attend to, but Bollywood grants Bhaskar the ability to devote himself entirely to Anand.
-Dr. Banerjee’s heartfelt devotion is iconic — even if slightly impractical from the perspective of the average medical practitioner.
+Dr. Banerjee's heartfelt devotion is iconic — even if it may seem slightly impractical from the perspective of the average medical practitioner.

 3. The Crusader